 Definition: Financial Statement Analysis is the assessment of the firm’s financial well-being.
 It determines relations among various items of the financial statements.
 Also, it helps in identifying strengths and specifying the areas of concern persisting in the firm.

 It aims to scrutinize, interpret, compare and depict useful relationships among financial statements (Balance Sheet, Income Statement).
 However, managers make these comparisons within and across the statements.

 Financial Statement Analysis helps to determine the future course of action.
 Besides, it involves decision-making about several aspects, some of which are as follows:

 One can use the following tools to perform financial statement analysis:

 We perform this analysis to assess the financial position of the firm or one or more firms over the years.

 In this statement, we compare the current year’s financial statements with previous years.
 Consequently, we can find out the percentage increase or decrease over a period of time.

 Common Size Statement

 Ratio Analysis is an essential tool for financial statement analysis.
-It represents a meaningful quantitative relationship between individual or more interdependent components of financial statements in the form of ratios, percentages and rate or time.
+It represents a meaningful quantitative relationship between individual & interdependent components of financial statements.
+However, the outputs are in the form of ratios, percentages, rates and time.